PromptLock-Custom-Node/Flowise/README.md

   The text you want to analyze.
 You can type directly or reference the output of another node.

 - **Compliance_Frameworks**
-  Accepts a JSON array string (recommended) or a comma-separated list.
   Examples:
   `["GDPR"]`
   `["PCI"]`